IKIM-Essen/ClusterDocs/source/part1.md

 During the first connection, SSH may ask you to verify the login gateway and the submission host.

-Compare every displayed fingerprint with the values published at the top of this tutorial.
-Type `yes` only when they match exactly.
+Compare every displayed fingerprint with the current value supplied through the independent institutional RCC instructions.
+Type `yes` only when it matches exactly.

 If a fingerprint is missing, unexpected, or different: